-This inclusionary requirements approach does not burden development in under-supplied areas with greater costs for improving open space.
+Councils recommends an The inclusionary requirements approach to open space contributions that does not burden development in under-supplied areas with greater costs for improving open space.
 Instead it recognises that the entire municipality is a singular planning area for open space, across which an acceptable standard of open space services must be met.

 A contribution rate of 10 per cent of land value is recommended to deliver a reasonable standard of open space provision across the whole of Monash.
-This contribution rate reflects the need to ensure that all residents in the future (2028) have access to an appropriate level of open space services.
+This contribution rate reflects the need to ensure that all residents in the future (20282036) have access to an appropriate level of open space services.
 Currently, 10 per cent of net developable land area is used in Precinct Structure Plans as a guideline for open space provision across Melbourne's growth areas.